By using this site, you agree to the Privacy Policy and Terms of Use.

 Settling accounts with the leaders of the rebellion, the vali started relentlessly using the bludgeon on all occasions, thus evoking the hatred and contempt of Muslims, Christians, landlords and serfs.
 In October 1840, when the vali’s reign of terror also concerned the Istanbul Palace, Mehmed Huzrev pasha Samokovlija sat on the regent’s chair in Bosnia.
 Being taught by the experience of his predecessor, who was resented by everyone and everything in Bosnia due to his nature, Samokovlija acted towards the people fairly and with great caution.
 His word signaled forgiveness to numerous fugitives, so hundreds of refugees returned to Bosnia.

 After seeing off Vedžihi pasha and hearing about the arrival of the new vali, the furtive dissident Ahmed Munib Effendi Glođo also returned to the homeland soon.
 Only one head is carried on the shoulders, he learned it this time.
 Right upon his arrival, he fell down before the skirts of vali together with more than two hundred of prominent citizens of Sarajevo.
 However, as if he had not learned enough, this rebel found himself in another huge problem in several years.
 This time he was not so lucky.
 In autumn of 1848, he was expatriated to Crete due to insubordination to the Bosnian vizier.
 As far as it is known, he lived there for another two years.
-He left no heirs behind, thus the story of this Bosniak male line was terminated with his death.
+He left one heir behind.

 Glođo’s daughter Zlatka married Ahmed Effendi Svrzo, whose father Ašir Svrzo proposed to Glođo’s widow Ašida.
 With these marriages, one part of Glođo’s possessions, wealth and other legacy became owned by this family.
 In the old charters, the old family house in Čurčića mahala, owned by Munib Effendi Glođo until the moment of his death, is also registered under their ownership.
 Nowadays, this house is known to everyone as the Svrzo’s house.